GeneSourceCodeChain/AI_Components/README.md

 3.Medical appliation based on visual clues.

 (1)visual/facial: classification based on facial images:
+(2)visual/iris: biometric identification and illness detection according to visual information from iris.

 You can train a classifier with train_facial_classifier.
 The dataset generation tools will be released soon.